-- Cooling skin by having a cold bath or shower, or simply using a cold damp sponge or flannel can help soothe skin and relieve pain and itching.
+- using a cold, damp sponge or flannel to help soothe the skin and relieve pain and itching

-- Drinking plenty of hydrating fluids, such as water, will cool the body and prevent dehydration.
+- drinking plenty of hydrating fluids, such as water, to cool the body and prevent dehydration

 The easiest way to avoid sunburn blisters is to stay out of the sun.
 However, this is not always practical or possible.

-The most common ways to prevent sunburn blisters are:
+The most common ways to prevent sunburn blisters include the following:

-- Protecting skin from the sun even on cloudier days will help to ensure it does not burn.
+- protecting the skin from the sun even on cloudier days

-- Wearing protective clothing, such as long-sleeved shirts or T-shirts, sunglasses, and wide-brim hats, will also give added protection.
+- wearing protective clothing, such as long-sleeved shirts, sunglasses, and wide-brimmed hats

-- Buying sunscreen that blocks both ultraviolet A (UVA) and ultraviolet B (UVB) radiation and has a minimum 4-star rating for UVA protection.
+- using sunscreen that blocks both UVA and UVB radiation and has a minimum four-star rating for UVA protection

-- Re-applying sunscreen after entering the water or excessive sweating, even if the label says the product is water-resistant.
+- reapplying sunscreen after entering the water or sweating excessively, even if the label says the product is water-resistant

 A person should also be aware of their skin’s sensitivity to the sun.
-This sensitivity varies from person to person, but typically fairer skinned people are likely to burn more quickly.
+This sensitivity varies from person to person, but typically, people with light skin tones are likely to get sunburned more quickly.

-Some medicines can increase a person’s sensitivity to the sun and therefore the chances of them burning.
-People should be sure to read the labels of any medications before being in the sun for long periods of time and seek advice from a doctor if unsure.
+Some medicines can increase a person’s sensitivity to the sun and therefore their likelihood of experiencing sunburn.
+People should read the labels of any medications before being in the sun for long periods and seek advice from a healthcare professional if unsure.

-Sunburn blisters can occur even in cooler, cloudier conditions, and light reflected off snow can also increase the risk of sunburn.
+Sunburn blisters can also occur in cooler, cloudier conditions.
+Light reflected off snow can increase the risk of sunburn as well.

-The dangers of exposure to harmful UV rays from the sun can result in more serious long-term effects, many of which will not become apparent until decades later
+Exposure to harmful UV rays from the sun can result in more serious, long-term effects, many of which will not become apparent until decades later.

-- Precancerous spots known as solar keratosis can appear on the skin and will usually be dark, rough, and scaly in appearance.
+- Precancerous spots health experts call solar keratosis can appear on the skin and

-- Premature aging of the skin can occur on skin exposed to lots of sun along with dark sunspots.
+can occuron the skin exposed to lots of sun, along with dark sun spots.

-- Skin cancer is another risk, particularly to those who burn their skin severely enough that sunburn blisters occur.
+- Skin cancer is another risk, particularly for those

 For many people with sunburn blisters, however, home care treatment options are enough to ensure that they recover well.